akashghimireOfficial/Action-recognition-from-Synthetic-Datset/README.md

 ## *Purpose*
 1. Use synthetic dataset for training Action Recognition and get good accuracy
-2. Evaluate how will it perform on Real test Dataset## Dataset Used
+2. Evaluate how will it perform on Real test Dataset

 ## ***Dataset Used***